oktadev/okta-blog/_source/_posts/2021-06-29-reactive-java.md

 Go to [http://localhost:8080/random](http://localhost:8080/random) and you should see the Okta sign in page:

-{% img blog/java-spring-websockets/okta-login.png alt:"Loop Me" width:"800" %}{: .center-image }
+{% img blog/reactive-java/okta-login.png alt:"Okta Login Page" width:"800" %}{: .center-image }

 Sign in with your Okta account and you should see an response similar to this: